 2. Exams: Exams tend to "motivate" students to thoroughly review course material and provide students with additional practice.
-The three equally weighted (i.e., each will be 30% of the final grade) in-class exams (on 9/22, 10/27, 12/1) will consist of conceptual, computational and application questions.
+The three equally weighted (i.e., each will be 30% of the final grade) in-class exams (on 2/16, 3/30, 5/4) will consist of conceptual, computational and application questions.
 Students must bring a calculator to the exams.
 To relieve test anxiety and approximate a more authentic environment in which researchers have access to reference materials, students will be given a formula sheet for use during exams (students will likely be much better prepared if they don't need to rely on it).
 The exams are not open-book because summary of learning should be accomplished before, not during, the exam.
 The dates of these exams will not change.
 Time permitting, Exam Review sessions will be offered during the immediately preceding class period.
 Each exam will cover material from the lessons since the last exam (unless otherwise specified).
 Missed exams may not be made up unless arrangements have been made prior to class.

-3. Quizzes (Ungraded): Watching the instructor perform calculations can result in the illusion of understanding.
+3. Quizzes and Homework (Ungraded): Watching the instructor perform calculations can result in the illusion of understanding.
 Only by answering questions themselves can students ensure their mastery of the material.
-Short (ungraded) quizzes will be posted on Canvas periodically and announced to all students when available.
-The student will have access to the quizzes until the next exam.
+Short quizzes and longer homework (both ungraded) will be posted on Canvas periodically and announced to all students when available.